Rome / Attractions / Roman Forum & Palatine Hill

 Where is the Roman Forum in Rome?

 The Roman Forum is located in the center of Rome, Italy.
 It is located next to the Colosseum in the Rione Campitelli district, between the Palatine Hill and Capitoline Hill.
 The Roman Forum used to be the political, religious and social center of ancient Rome.
 It was once dominated by numerous public buildings, temples, basilicas and monuments.
 Today, ruins and remains can still be seen, testifying to the grandeur of the ancient Roman Empire.
+Do you need tickets the Forum Romanum?
+Yes, you can only visit the ancient site with tickets or guided tours.
 Colosseo metro stop is near the entrance to the archaeological area.

 roman forum and palatine hill tickets